Blackfalds Bulldogs: History

 After several seasons of struggling financially, the Calgary Mustangs of the AJHL commenced negotiations to relocate its franchise to Strathmore.
 After the relocation deal fell through, the team requested a leave of absence from the AJHL for the 2019–20 season.
 The AJHL approved the request in May 2019, allowing the Calgary Mustangs to explore either a more viable future in Calgary or a relocation.
 A few months later, the AJHL approved the purchase of the Mustangs by Doug Quinn, a businessman from Red Deer, and the relocation of the franchise to Blackfalds to begin to play in the 2021–22 season.
 The franchise announced its team name, the Blackfalds Bulldogs, in April 2020.

+On January 20, 2024, it was announced that the team, along with four other AJHL teams, would join the BCHL in the 2024-2025 season.
+The AJHL responded to the announcement by cancelling most of the five teams' remaining scheduled matches except those between each other.
+It was then decided that the five Alberta-based teams would play out the rest of the 2023-24 season as a separate division under the aegis of the BCHL.